Skip section navigation

 To become a direct patient volunteer, complete and submit the direct patient volunteer application.

 Volunteers at the J.A.
-Wedum Residential Hospice play a special role with patients at the end-of-life, as well as their caregivers and family members.
+Wedum Residential Hospice and Homestead Hospice House play a special role with patients at the end-of-life, as well as their caregivers and family members.
 We are looking for friendly individuals to be the warm and welcoming face that all who enter the residence will see.
-Duties will include greeting and welcoming visitors, providing information about the facility, answering phones, delivering food and other items to residents, some light cleaning and companionship for patients and families.
+Opportunities include greeting and welcoming visitors, providing information about the facility, answering phones, delivering food and other items to residents, some light cleaning and companionship for patients and families.
 Volunteers at the residential hospice work in four hour shifts from 9 a.m. to 9 p.m. and are available seven days a week.
 We provide free training, flexibility, ongoing support and education to ensure all volunteers are comfortable working directly with residential staff, patients and their loved ones.